momochi000/typewar/README.md

 #### Try giving the fragments acceleration instead of speed.
 OOh better yet, give some a flat speed and some an accel.
 #### Particle system setup
-#### Damage counters (numbers flying off hits) Show damage numbers above enemy when they take damage
 #### Rails backend loads text dictionaries and sends them to the game engine
-#### text fragments should have a pointer to it's collection, and the collection should have a pointer to it's owner.
-The spawner should as well.
-#### Add hit effect sprite (sparkles when you hit, or get hit.
-Different sparkles when you block)

 ---